Your Credit Score: What it means

-Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders want to find out two things about you: whether you can repay the loan, and your willingness to repay the loan.
-To figure out your ability to repay, they assess your debt-to-income ratio.
-In order to calculate your willingness to repay the loan, they consult your credit score.
+Before lenders make the decision to give you a loan, they have to know that you are willing and able to pay back that loan.
+To figure out your ability to pay back the loan, they look at your debt-to-income ratio.
+In order to calculate your willingness to pay back the loan, they consult your credit score.

-The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-The FICO score ranges from 350 (very high risk) to 850 (low risk).
-You can learn more about FICO here.
+The most commonly used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (very high risk) to 850 (low risk).
+For details on FICO, read more here.

-Your credit score comes from your history of repayment.
-They never take into account income, savings, down payment amount, or personal factors like sex ethnicity, national origin or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-"Profiling" was as bad a word when these scores were first invented as it is now.
-Credit scoring was envisioned as a way to consider solely that which was relevant to a borrower's willingness to repay the lender.
+Your credit score comes from your repayment history.
+They don't consider income or personal characteristics.
+These scores were invented specifically for this reason.
+"Profiling" was as bad a word when these scores were invented as it is in the present day.
+Credit scoring was invented as a way to consider only that which was relevant to a borrower's likelihood to repay a loan.

-For the agencies to calculate a credit score, borrowers must have an active credit account with a payment history of at least six months.
-This payment history ensures that there is enough information in your credit to calculate a score.
-Some folks don't have a long enough credit history to get a credit score.
-They may need to spend some time building up credit history before they apply for a loan.
+For the agencies to calculate a credit score, borrowers must have an active credit account with a payment history of six months.
+This payment history ensures that there is enough information in your credit to assign an accurate score.
+If you don't meet the minimum criteria for getting a credit score, you might need to establish a credit history prior to applying for a mortgage.

 United Capital Mortgage, Inc. can answer your questions about credit reporting.
 Give us a call at 214-718-7183.